r3mi/poly2tri.js/README.md

 ### Custom Point fields

-The output triangles in `GetTriangles()` have vertices which are references to the initial input points (not copies).
+The output triangles in `getTriangles()` have vertices which are references to the initial input points (not copies).
 Any custom fields in the initial points can be retrieved in the output triangles.